felixmeyer6/drop-detector/README.md

 A machine-learning model designed to detect "drops" (high-energy payoffs) in musical tracks, with a specific optimization for Electronic Dance Music (EDM).

 This project iterates upon the work of [Yadati et al. (ISMIR 2014)](https://archives.ismir.net/ismir2014/paper/000297.pdf) regarding content-based drop detection.
-By utilizing modern signal processing features and XGBoost, this implementation significantly improves detection accuracy:
+Using EDM-specific features and XGBoost, this implementation significantly improves detection accuracy:

 | Model | F1 Score |
 | :--- | :--- |